12johnsonf/Quiz1/Development stage 1.md

 ```
 	READ name
 	WRITE "Welcome to the quiz, ", name
-	WRITE "Answer questions with the exact text given"
+	WRITE "Answer questions with the number given"
 	score = 0
 	questions = 2D array
 	i = 0